DeForest Richards

-DeForest Richards (August 6, 1846 – April 28, 1903) was an American banker, farmer, and politician.
-He was the fifth Governor of the state of Wyoming, and the first to die while still in office.
+DeForest Richards (August 6, 1846 – April 28, 1903) was an American banker, farmer, and politician who served as the fifth governor of Wyoming from 1899 to 1903.
+A member of the Republican Party, he was the first governor to die while still in office.

-Biography
+Early life

 Born in Charlestown, New Hampshire, Richards graduated with honors from Kimball Union Academy and attended Phillips Andover Academy in Massachusetts.
 He was descended from families of earlier settlers, arriving in 1630 on his father's side and 1640 on his mother's.
 His maternal grandfather, William Jarvis, was appointed consul to Portugal by Thomas Jefferson in 1802.
 His father, J. DeForest Richards, was a leading Congregational minister and educator who served as President of the Alabama State University in Tuscaloosa.

 In 1871, he married Elsie Jane Ingersol, an Alabama native descended from the prominent northeastern family.
 They had two children, a daughter and son, J. De Forest Richards.